-But debt isn’t always about making mistakes.
-The most cautious, savvy savers among us can see their plans quickly undone by unexpected medical costs.
-And when there’s no money in the budget to pay those hospital and doctor bills, the frustration and worry can become overwhelming.
+Debt isn’t always due to having made financial missteps.
+The most cautious, savvy savers among us can see their plans quickly undone by unexpected costs.
+Medical debt is among the most unexpected and urgent costs anyone can have.
+The question of how to pay for medical bills can cause enormous stress when there’s no money in the bank to pay hospital and doctor expenses, up front or later on.

-No more pushing those medical statements into a drawer so you don’t have to look at them.
 If you haven’t already, go through each bill line by line to make sure you received the services and medications listed.
-Mistakes happen — providers can make billing and coding errors and insurers can be quick to deny coverage — so don’t just accept what you see.
+Mistakes happen — providers can make billing and coding errors, and insurers sometimes deny coverage — so don’t just accept what you see.

-It is important to be prepared to make some phone calls, maybe even write some letters, if you can’t get answers or satisfaction.
-Yes, your insurance company and service provider should be figuring out all this for you, but if they don’t, it will be up to you to stay on top of it.
+It’s important to be prepared to make some phone calls, maybe even write some letters, if you can’t get answers or satisfaction.
+Yes, your insurance company and service provider should be figuring out all of this for you, but if they don’t, it will be up to you to do so.

-You’ll probably find yourself talking to a different person every time, so make a note of each name and the date and time that you spoke.
-Ask for a supervisor if you’re getting nowhere, and you can also file a complaint if you know you’re right and can’t make headway.
-Make sure your debt won’t go to a collection agency while it’s under review.
+You’ll probably find yourself talking to a different person every time, so making a note of each person’s name and the date and time that you spoke will help make your records more complete.
+Ask for a supervisor if you aren’t getting the help you need.

-Many providers might offer a medical credit card as a way to manage your payments.
+Some providers might offer a medical credit card as a way to manage your payments.
 That’s not the same thing as a payment plan, so be cautious before signing on.
-The card may come with a “no interest” promotional rate that allows you to make payments without interest for a designated period of time, but you’ll likely be required to pay the full balance by the end of the promotional period or you’ll be charged interest retroactively.
+The card may come with a no-interest promotional rate that allows you to make payments without interest for a designated period of time, but you’ll likely be required to pay the full balance by the end of the promotional period or you’ll be charged interest retroactively.

 That’s because the interest is typically deferred, not waived, on medical credit cards.
 And even if you’re just a wee bit short of making full payment, the penalty could be significant.